 We have had our LG front-loading washing machine and dryer for a few years now.
 We love them (thanks, Mom and Dad!).
-The only thing we did not like was the moldy smell coming from our washing machine.
+Although, there was one thing we did not like, the moldy smell coming from our washing machine.

-Some sites recommend keeping your washing machine door open to let it air out after each cycle.
-We have cats and I worry about the possibility of them climbing into the washtub when no one is watching.
+According to some sites, you should keep your washing machine door open to let it air out after each cycle.
+Since we have cats and I worry about the possibility of them climbing into the washtub when no one is watching.
 I have tried leaving the door ajar with a piece of masking tape connecting the door and the edge of the machine.
-I often forget to do this.
+Although, I often forget to do this.

 It was time to clean the washing machine.
 I had been putting this task off for a while.
 This afternoon, I finally decided to bite the bullet and just get it done.
 Surprisingly, it was quite easy to clean the washing machine and it took very little time.

 Guide to Easy Washing Machine Cleaning without Toxic Chemicals